jkomoros/boardgame/TUTORIAL.md

 The `Component` struct is a concrete struct defined in the core package.
 It is immutable, and includes a reference to the deck this component is in, what its index is within that stack, and the `Values` of this Component--the specific properties of this particular component within this game's semantics.

 For example, a component that is a card from a traditional American deck of playing cards would have two properties in its Values object; `Rank` and `Suit`.
 (In fact, American playing cards are so common that for convenience a ready-to-use version of them are defined in `components/playingcards`).
 The `Values` object will be a concrete struct that you define in your package that adheres to the `CompontentValues` interface, which includes the `Reader` interface.
-This mean--you guessed it--that the `autoreader` package will be useful.
+This mean--you guessed it--that the `boardgame-util codegen` tool will be useful.

 The components for memory are quite simple: